JackieGable/jekyll-website/_site/README.md

 A simple Jekyll Website

 # How to Setup a Simple Jekyll Website
-In the terminal window type each line at the command prompt press enter after each line:
+In the terminal window, type each line below and press enter after each entry:
 1. bundle init
 2. bundle config set --local path 'vendor/bundle'
 3. bundle add jekyll